Meningioma, Schwannoma & Neurofibromatosis Treatment

-If the tumor is located close to the surface of the brain near the skull (a convexity meningioma), surgery is more straightforward.
-For meningiomas located deeper in the brain, the surgeon may need to move the brain tissue aside.
-Meningiomas can grow into a number of places, including:
+Surgery is more simple if the tumor is located close to the brain’s surface near the skull (a convexity meningioma).
+The surgeon may need to move the brain tissue aside for meningiomas located deeper in the brain.
+Meningiomas can grow in a number of places, including:

-In some cases, a surgeon can open up the sinus and remove the tumor, then patch the area using the patient’s own tissues or artificial grafts.
-If the tumor has completely blocked a sinus, it’s safe to cut, since the vessel is cut off and other pathways for blood flow have been found.
+Sometimes, a surgeon can open up the sinus and remove the tumor, then patch the area using the patient’s own tissues or artificial grafts.
+If the tumor has completely blocked a sinus, it’s safe to cut since the vessel is cut off and other pathways for blood flow have been found.

-Radiation therapy can stop tumor growth, but it’s usually not a first-line treatment since it only works in about half of patients with meningiomas and the therapy can make future surgery more difficult.
+Radiation therapy can stop tumor growth, but it’s usually not a first-line treatment since it only works in about half of patients with meningiomas.
+The therapy can make future surgery more difficult.